 Highland County Strings is led by instructor Gretta Sandberg, a retired teacher from McLean Public Schools with over 40 years of music education experience.
 Gretta started Highland Strings in fall 2011 as part of the Allegheny Mountain String Project through Garth Newel Music Center, an effort to bring string instrument education to the Allegheny Highlands.
 Classes are available for children and adults, with performance opportunities throughout the year.
 For more information call Gretta Sandberg at (540) 468-2769.

-The Highland Center provides working studios and gallery space for five visual artists.
+The Highland Center provides working studios and gallery space for two visual artists.
 The large windows in the Center’s old classrooms provide ample natural light, and artists find encouragement and inspiration working in a cooperative environment.
 Retail opportunities are also available through the Center’s many events and farmers’ markets.

 The Highland Center Offices